 - Dotty and Petty in Monster Rancher EVO most definitely fit this definition.
 You battle their weak monsters every so often, and they play this trope as straight as possible, often citing "Evil Villain Rules" that they live by.

-- The anime version of the Team Rocket trio (see below) actually apply to this trope in the video game sense in Pokémon Yellow, despite being somewhat more competent in said game (like they were in the show before Villain Decay set in).
+- The Team Rocket trio (see above) actually apply to this trope in the video game sense in Pokémon Yellow, despite being somewhat more competent in said game (like they were in the show before Villain Decay set in).